clockworkengineer/NewtonianCosmos/readme.md

 which is basically the options parameter that easy-ftp uses to create a connection.

+# Data Importer Task (FPE_DataImporter.js) #

+This is based strongly on my [Data Importer](https://github.com/clockworkengineer/torsion_spring) project and its functionality is mainly unchanged except for a few implementation details and that it now runs under the FPE.
+It now supports the creation and updating of JSON files from CSV files as well as the original MySQL/SQLite databases.

 # To Do #

 1. Use tasks written in other languages.
 3. Auto generate destination from extension ie. .txt to "txt" folder.
+3. Specify a function to do task file processing as an alternativeto a separate JavaScript child process.